Departmental Awards

 Selection of Award

-The award will be approved by the Graduate Education Committee, and will be based on the merits of the abstract and the letter from the supervisor.
-Priority will be given to students who have not received a Dutkevich award previously.
-In cases where a student has already received a Dutkevich Travel Award, the abstract in the new application needs to be sufficiently different from the previously accepted/awarded abstract.
+Applications will be reviewed by the Graduate Education Committeesof the Research-based and Pathologists’ Assistant programs.
+Priority will be given to students who have not received a Dutkevich Award previously.
+In cases where a student has already received a Dutkevich Award, the abstract in the new application needs to be sufficiently different from the previously accepted/awarded abstract.

 Amount and Number of Award(s)